ZichaoXiong/Recession/README.md

 ### 2.2 Machine Learning Method

+We use the logistic regression (LR), support vector machine (SVM), and random forest (RF) to make identification.
+And also we try different ways to select feature.

 #### 2.2.1 All Feature

 First we don't do any feature selection and just throw all the data into models.
 We store the scores as `identification_score_unselected`